systematic-magic/AgingPubMed/vocabulary.rst

     * If AC section only includes who conducted experiments - no action necessary

-    * If AC section only includes who collected and analysed data (*both should be present) - check Materials and Methods section for experiments:
+    * If AC section only includes who collected and analysed data (*both should be present) - search Materials and Methods section for any mention of experiment(s):

        * a.
 If no experiments were conducted - no action necessary